Pact Network

 Per-event aggregate cap: maximum payout per correlated event is 30% of pool capital.
 This protects against catastrophic correlated failures like cloud provider outages.

-4. The Insurance Rate as Quality Score
+4. The Refund Rate as Quality Score

 5. Anti-Abuse Mechanisms

-Parametric insurance is vulnerable to moral hazard and claim farming.
+Automatic refund protocols are vulnerable to moral hazard and claim farming.
 Pact implements layered defenses:

 • Claim frequency limits: Maximum 10 claims per agent per API per hour.
 50 per day.